-He started practising in South Africa and joined a businessman named Abdullah as his law advisory
+He started practising in South Africa and joined a businessman named Abdullah in his law advisory.

 There are two such famous incidents related with Gandhi ji life:

-After his contribution and initiative only, white people started giving respect to black skin people.
+Due to his contribution and initiatives only, white people started giving respect to black skin people.

 - Gandhi ji returned to India but continued his fight for justice here also.
 India was under the control of English government that time.
 He started his first Satyagrah from Champaran district of Bihar in 1917.

 - He had to face a lot of protest from Indian government that time.
 When he started his satyagrah in Champaran, he was asked to get out of the district by the district administration which he refused.
 The case was filed against him but he was later released without putting any charge on him.
 This was his beginning towards satyagrah movement in India.